-Goodwin University's information systems and resources (including computers, computer accounts, printers, networks, software, electronic mail, Web pages, Webcam, audio and video conferencing, and the telephone and voice mail systems) are for the use of Goodwin University students, faculty, and staff.
-Users are encouraged to explore and use information systems and resources and to share their knowledge and expertise with other Goodwin University users.
+University of Bridgeport's information systems and resources (including computers, computer accounts, printers, networks, software, electronic mail, Web pages, Webcam, audio and video conferencing, and the telephone and voice mail systems) are for the use of University of Bridgeport students, faculty, and staff.
+Users are encouraged to explore and use information systems and resources and to share their knowledge and expertise with other University of Bridgeport users.
 Nevertheless, resources may not be used for commercial purposes outside the scope of the University's mission.
-The provision of information systems and resources at Goodwin University requires legal and ethical utilization by all users.
-The following list, though not covering every situation, specifies policies and regulations that govern usage of information systems and resources at Goodwin University.
+The provision of information systems and resources at University of Bridgeport requires legal and ethical utilization by all users.
+The following list, though not covering every situation, specifies policies and regulations that govern usage of information systems and resources at University of Bridgeport.